4ian/GDevelop/newIDE/docs/Using-git-to-make-and-propose-changes.md

 > If you want to, you can delete the branch you made, as it is not useful: `git branch -D my-branch`. **Make sure that your commits are merged into GDevelop before doing so**.
 Don't do it before a pull request is merged.

-## Afraid of doing something?
-Checkpoint!
+## Afraid of doing something? 🚩Checkpoint!
 Make a new branch from your existing branch

 Last tip: if you're unsure about doing something on your branches, make a copy of your branch.
 It's as simple as going on your branch: `git checkout my-feature-branch` and creating a new branch from it, that will be a copy: `git checkout -b my-save` and go back to your branch `git checkout my-feature-branch`.
 Now you can always checkout `my-save` if you have wrongly rebased/merged something.